UoB-COMSM0166/2025-group-19/README.md

   <img src="./assets/use-case-diagram.png" width="600" alt="Block" style="border: 5px solid black;">
 </p>

 Before creating the use case diagram, we thoroughly analyzed all stakeholders and user stories to capture key interactions within the game system.
-This helped us design a diagram that accurately reflects both player behavior and system functionality.
+This helped us design a diagram that accurately reflects both player behaviour and system functionality.

 As Zodiac Catch targets a broad range of players, converting user stories into use case diagrams was a crucial part of pre-planning.
 Not only did it improve our understanding of the relationships between players, the development team, and the game system, but allowed us to streamline the development process while also anticipating potential challenges.